5 strategies for building a talent roadmap

 Benchmarking your efforts against individual companies or industry sectors also helps identify talent gaps or strengths.
 Benchmarking also provides a sense of how your performance in the labor market stacks up against others.
 In addition, it can reveal the kind of candidates other companies are pursuing, and help you learn which channels bear the most fruit.

-4. Learn from others Identify your strengths and weaknesses
+4. Identify your strengths and weaknesses

 Talent acquisition is about hiring the right people, not just filling jobs.
 That requires evaluating each candidate’s traits, commitment and personality along with their skills and experience.
 As you look for the best candidates, consider your company’s performance in two areas: the business itself, and talent acquisition specifically.

 When you can define the skills and personality traits that best fit a role, you’ll do a better job of describing, attracting and developing the candidates you need.
-For example, connecting with candidates via SMS text works well for Millennials and members of Gen Z, less so for Baby Boomers or Gen X. Having an impartial, data-based view of your company’s performance provides a clear picture of the route your talent acquisition efforts should take.
+For example, connecting with candidates via SMS text works well for recruiting Millennials and members of Gen Z, less so for Baby Boomers or Gen X. Having an impartial, data-based view of your company’s performance provides a clear picture of the route your talent acquisition efforts should take.

 For instance, if outside sales efforts lag in the midst of the remote-work economy, you may need more representatives skilled with digital sales tools.
-They may already be on your payroll—on your inside sales team.
-Similarly, data center and network specialists who’ve managed high-bandwidth projects—such as infrastructure to support video streaming—might be pivoted to resolve issues created by the demands of employees working from home.
+They may already be on your payroll — on your inside sales team.
+Similarly, data center and network specialists who’ve managed high-bandwidth projects — such as infrastructure to support video streaming — might be pivoted to resolve issues created by the demands of employees working from home.

 Creating an effective talent roadmap requires an in-depth understanding of your company’s needs, your industry’s dynamics and your company’s culture.
 Gathering data from internal and external sources provides a firm foundation for your efforts.
 It takes time, but tailoring your workforce to the real-world needs of your business can make the difference between an industry leader and an also-ran.